codepks/LearningCodeTech/README.md

 1. Creates a UDP socket and defines the server's address.
 2. Sends a message to the server.
 3. Waits for a response and prints it.

+## Single Example to hold all the types
+A **Smart Home Security System** is an excellent example of a software + hardware system that can implement all types of IPC communication methods.
+Here's how each IPC method can be utilized within this system:

+Example: Smart Home Security System
+1. Shared Memory: The central security controller (e.g., a Raspberry Pi) maintains a shared memory segment that stores the status of various sensors (motion detectors, door/window sensors).
+Multiple processes (e.g., a monitoring process and a user interface process) can access this shared memory to reflect real-time changes in security status.

+2. Message Queues: When a motion sensor detects movement, it sends a message to a queue.
+A separate process that handles alerts reads from this queue and triggers notifications to the homeowner.

+3. Pipes (Named and Anonymous) : An anonymous pipe can be used between the motion detection process and the alerting process.
+The motion detector writes data (e.g., "motion detected") to the pipe, while the alerting process reads from it to send notifications.

+4. Sockets: The security system can use sockets for communication between the central controller and remote devices (e.g., security cameras).
+The controller acts as a server, while the cameras act as clients, sending video feeds and receiving commands.

+5. Remote Procedure Calls (RPC): The central controller can expose an RPC interface that allows a mobile app to call functions directly (e.g., activateAlarm()).
+This simplifies the interaction with the security system.

+6. Signals and Events: When a door/window sensor is triggered, it can send a signal to the central controller to activate the alarm system or notify the homeowner.

+7. File-Based Communication:The system can log security events (e.g., motion detected, door opened) to a file.
+A reporting process can read this log file to generate daily or weekly security reports.